1955 24 Hours of Le Mans: Entries

-The battle between Coventry and Maranello of the previous year was joined by Mercedes-Benz, fresh from a triumphant debut in the Mille Miglia with their new 300SLR, along with dark horses Cunningham, Aston Martin and Maserati, all with new 3-litre cars, as well as Talbot, Gordini, Cooper, and Austin-Healey.
+The battle between Coventry and Maranello of the previous year was joined by Mercedes-Benz, fresh from a triumphant 1-2 debut win in the Mille Miglia with their new 300 SLR backed up with a 1-2 Eifelrennen win at the Nürburgring, along with dark horses Cunningham, Aston Martin and Maserati, all with new 3-litre cars, as well as Talbot, Gordini, Cooper, and Austin-Healey.
 It led observers to anticipate a great contest.

 Title-holders Ferrari arrived with the new 735 LM, powered by a straight-six engine derived from the previous year's Formula 1 car (and stepping away from the usual 12-cylinder Ferrari engines) producing a 360 bhp.
 The works team mixed its current F1 drivers along with new talent: Eugenio Castellotti with Paolo Marzotto, Maurice Trintignant with Harry Schell and Umberto Maglioli drove with Phil Hill.
 Maglioli and Hill had been Ferrari rivals in the previous Carrera Panamericana.
 There were also two 3-litre 750 Monzas run by French private entries.

-Having conquered Formula 1, Mercedes-Benz had now turned its attention to sports car racing.
-Their 300SLRs were rated by many experts as the best sports cars in the world.
-The fuel-injected 3-litre straight-8 was the most advanced of the entire field, producing 300 bhp.
-The inboard drum brakes, however, were only questionably adequate for the heavier chassis, facing the tough braking demands of Le Mans.
-To compensate, a hand-operated air brake was added to the rear deck for high speed braking.
-Team manager Alfred Neubauer, in a remarkably diplomatic move (recalling the war had only ended 10 years earlier), assembled a multi-national team for the race, pairing his two best drivers Juan Manuel Fangio and Stirling Moss in the lead car, 1952 race-winner Karl Kling with Frenchman André Simon (both also in the current F1 team) and American John Fitch with one of the elder statesmen of French motor-racing, Pierre Levegh.
-(Belgian racing-journalist Paul Frère had originally been approached but signed to drive for Aston Martin, instead.)